jdp/tm2ta/README.markdown

     curl http://github.com/jdp/tm2ta/raw/master/tm2ta.php > tm2ta.php

-Now, go to a directory where you can put executables.
+Now, `cd` to a directory where you can put executables.
 On my machine, `~/bin` works but I had to add that to my shell config file.
 Now make a symbolic link to the `tm2ta.php` file: